Staritsa (town), Tver Oblast: History

 The town was established in 1297 under the name of Gorodok (Городо́к), lit. small town).
 In 1365, it was moved from the more elevated right to the lower left bank of the Volga River.
 Since the 15th century, the town has been called Staritsa (lit. former river-bed).
 The name was misinterpreted by heraldists who represented on Staritsa's coat of arms an image of aged nun, which is another meaning of the Russian word "staritsa".
-In the 14th century, it belonged to the Principality of Zubtsov, which was eventually was merged back into the Principality of Tver.
+In the 14th century, it belonged to the Principality of Zubtsov, which was eventually merged back into the Principality of Tver.
 In 1485 it was formally annexed by the Grand Duchy of Moscow.
 The Golden Age of the town began.
 Between 1519 and 1597 the Principality of Staritsa, subordinate to Moscow, existed with the capital in Staritsa.
 The principality was ruled by Ivan III's son Andrey, and then by Andrey's son Vladimir.
 While Ivan the Terrible had no children, Vladimir was regarded by boyars as his only heir.
 As the Tsar suspected Staritsa's ruler of plotting against him, Vladimir and his children were forced to take poison.
 The opulence of Staritsa during Vladimir's reign can be seen in the Dormition Monastery.

-Limestone (called Staritsa marble) was mined in quarries near Staritsa starting from 13th century.
+Limestone (called Staritsa marble) was mined in quarries near Staritsa starting from the 13th century.

 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Ingermanlandia Governorate (since 1710 known as Saint Petersburg Governorate), and in 1727 Novgorod Governorate split off.
 In 1775, Tver Viceroyalty was formed from the lands which previously belonged to Moscow and Novgorod Governorates, and the area was transferred to Tver Viceroyalty, which in 1796 was transformed to Tver Governorate.
 In 1775, Staritsky Uyezd was established, with the center in Staritsa.
 Much of the area of the district belonged to Staritsky Uyezd.
 The southern part of the District belonged to Zubtsovsky Uyezd, also established in 1775.
 On 3 March 1924, Staritsky Uyezd was abolished and split between Novotorzhsky, Rzhevsky, and Tverskoy Uyezds.

 On 12 July 1929, governorates and uyezds were abolished, and Staritsky District with the administrative center in the town of Staritsa was established.
 It belonged to Rzhev Okrug of Western Oblast.
 On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
 On 29 January 1935 Kalinin Oblast was established, and Staritsky District was transferred to Kalinin Oblast.
 During World War II, between 12 October 1941 and 1 January 1942, the town was occupied by the German army.
 In 1990, Kalinin Oblast was renamed Tver Oblast.